 "Face this brand new statistics course with pluck and verve, to make the most of this experience which offers you even more valuable skills that will stay with you throughout your life and from which you stand to gain multiple times more respect and be exposed to real-world statistical challenges.
 I will be with you from start to end.
 Bonne chance!’" - Rosie

-Statistics abounds in our everyday lives, from economics to physics, accountancy to medicine, business to technology, geography to law, social science to politcs, a veritable all-embracing giant.
+Both a science and an art, statistics is in our everyday lives, from economics to physics, accountancy to medicine, business to technology, geography to law, social science to politics, a veritable all-embracing giant.
 No discipline does well that disavows it and eschews it.
-Though many occupations may not require specialised statistics degrees, they demand at least working understanding of statistics, and able competency with statistical software and results management.
+Though many occupations may not require specialized statistics degrees, they demand at last working understanding of statistics, and able competency with statistical software and results management.

 LEARNING GOALS, COURSE OBJECTIVES AND SKILLS DEVELOPMENT